|8:00 am||Orientation Session||

 The historical fiction panel is an SiWC tradition.
 Our bestselling panelists and moderator know not only what life was like in the time periods and places in history in which they’ve immersed themselves, but how to write about it so that they avoid sounding like that boring professor whose classes you slept through when you bothered to attend at all.
 Come learn their secrets and enjoy their stories, too.

 Did you hate studying theme in literature while at school?
 Chuck Wendig did, too.
 But it’s time to reclaim the word and use it as a tool in our toolbox.
 What is theme?
 And how can we use it as a springboard to launch us into a greater understanding of our own stories?

 The funny bone is a myth but comedy muscles are real, so let’s exercise them.
 Working on the premise that nothing kills a joke like explaining a joke, this session will try to focus more on the doing than the pondering.
 Yes, we will look at the root of what makes something funny, ways of generating ideas, discovering a comedic perspective and also looking at one formula to creating a comedic character.
 But as much as possible, this will be a session to explore and hopefully share your humour in a safe, supportive environment.
 We will put the “ny” back in “funny!” … or something to that effect.

 Presenter: Susan Fox

 Everyone has an opinion on critique groups/partners, ranging from “they’re essential” to “stay away.”
-In this workshop Susan Lyons discusses the pros and cons for writers at various stages of their careers.
+In this workshop Susan Fox discusses the pros and cons for writers at various stages of their careers.
 Learn how to set up a successful critique group or relationship, and what to do if it’s not working.
 Learn how to critique and to be critiqued.
 The handout includes a critiquing checklist.